-7 Low Impact Exercises You Can Do at HomeArticle posted in: Fitness
+7 Low-Impact Exercises You Can Do at HomeArticle posted in: Fitness

-What makes yoga so effective and simple is the fact that it’s a low impact exercise, manageable for people of all ages and body types—those with different ailments, aches and pains, as well as varying levels of stress or motivation.
+What makes yoga so effective and simple is the fact that it’s a low-impact exercise, manageable for people of all ages and body types—those with different ailments, aches and pains, as well as varying levels of stress or motivation.

 Anyone can perform basic yoga poses, even if it requires making minor adjustments.
 If you are just starting out, don’t push yourself too hard to go deep into your stretches to start.
 You can work your way there.
 Yoga should be soothing and nurturing to your body.
 It definitely shouldn’t hurt.

 On the Nutrisystem program, we recommend 30 minutes of physical activity each day.
 Consider adapting a yoga practice to shed some pounds, take care of your body and create some peace in your life.
 We know once you give it a try, you will become a believer just like us!
 There are so many options when it comes to yoga for beginners.

 For the ultimate hip stretch in a soothing and peaceful move, look no further than the Butterfly Pose.
 This is a great pose for deep stretching in the hips, thighs, groin and knees.
 Sink into this simple stretch with feet pressed together and knees pointing out to the sides, creating butterfly wings with your legs.
 Make it a go-to pose for hitting those areas of your hips that are often overlooked, nurturing fatigued muscles, relieving stress and even potentially reducing pain associated with PMS and menopause!
-Try it here >
+Learn more here >

 This is a classic pose that even non-yogis know and love.
 It’s a great standby to slip into for a quick midday stretch at the office, an unwinding routine after a long day or post-workout relief.
 Targeting the back, shoulders, arms, hamstrings and calves, this simple and blissful pose is a finger to toe stretch that has the power to help relax your entire body, calm anxiety, increase energy, soothe digestions, improve your mood and more!
 Learn more here >

 The cat and cow pose combination is a fabulous stretch to soothe and strengthen the chest, back and neck, while helping to reduce stress and aid in the flow of the digestive system.
 Performing these poses together is also associated with improved posture over time and lengthening of the spine.
 Once you get your groove of smoothly transitioning from one pose to the next, you’ll slip into back, neck and chest soothing heaven.
-Try it here >
+Learn more here >

 Spending all day in the car… or at a desk?
-You need a low impact exercise that will undo this burden on your body.
+You need a low-impact exercise that will undo this burden on your body.
 Add Chair Pose to the routine.
 This yoga for beginners move will reactivate those leg muscles without any rapid movements or heavy weights.
 Just squat and rise to your toes.
 You’ll better your balance over time, so don’t feel silly if it takes awhile to ace the pose.
 Try it here >

 Want to tone your tummy?
 Modified Side Plank it is!
-Yoga for beginners is turned on its side with a low impact exercise that targets your belly regions.
+Yoga for beginners is turned on its side with a low-impact exercise that targets your belly regions.
 As the name implies, Modified Side Plank is a pose that requires raising off of the floor and balancing on one side.
 You’ll feel yourself hitting muscles you’ve forgotten you even have.
 Even if you do crunches all day (a massive strain on your neck by the way), you’re not getting that laser focus on your sides.
 If you’re targeting a whole muffin top region, you’ll want to get it all!
-Try it here >*Always consult a doctor before beginning any exercise routine.
+Learn more here >